 Nationwide, he tirelessly conducted training and educational work.
 He established nationwide contact persons for self-help groups for those affected in need, as well as a medical emergency service, to ensure rapid and efficient assistance during acute episodes.
 This enables support across the entire country for the first time.
 It is particularly noteworthy that research institutions and specialized clinics collaborate closely with those affected, allowing scientific questions to be investigated much more efficiently and effectively.
 Dr. Harald Müller's extraordinarily extensive work has demonstrated that a self-help movement can give rise to a remarkable and entirely new development.
 Small, unconnected groups can evolve into a highly structured, nationwide organization with extensive experience and expertise.
 Passive, resigned individuals can thus become empowered patients and citizens who contribute and actively participate in improving the healthcare system and society.
 Dr. Müller's work focused not only on improving the care of chronic illnesses and addressing medical issues, but also, and perhaps more importantly, on the difficulties faced by those living with a severe disability and a chronic illness.
 These include very concrete everyday problems, worries and anxieties, as well as problems in relationships, at work, and within the family.
 He has shown everyone involved that commitment fosters strength, courage, and confidence, and that an improvement in care that was previously thought impossible can result.

-Warmest congratulations and greetings
+Warmest congratulations and greetings,

 Gabriele Westrum

-Harald Müller's tireless and selfless work.
-He played a large part in ensuring that we, as cluster headache sufferers and our relatives, can learn that we are not alone.
-For almost 10 years, Dr.
+As Chairman of the Federal Association of Self-Help Groups for Cluster Headache Sufferers and Their Relatives (CSG e.V.), Dr. Harald Müller performs tireless and selfless work.
+He has played a major role in ensuring that we, as cluster headache sufferers and their relatives, know that we are not alone.

-CSG Thuringia
+CSG Thüringen

 Helga Deubel